 This year, all 7th grade students must have the Tdap, or whooping cough, vaccination.
 So, the South Carolina Department of Health and Environmental Control is offering free shots at vaccination clinics in every county in the state in August.

-The s hot is a new requirement for 7th graders to attend school this year
+hot is a new requirement for 7th graders to attend school this year

 "Tdap is a booster to the whooping cough vaccine given to infants, and protects against tetanus, diphtheria, and pertussis," said Dr. Riyadh Muhammad, pediatrician and DHEC medical consultant.
 "Unfortunately, protection against these diseases fades with time, and by age 10, the effectiveness of the original vaccine can decrease, causing the child to be more susceptible to these diseases.
 This makes the Tdap/whooping cough vaccine an important step in keeping children healthy."